FAQs raffles and lotteries

 for non-commercial purposes, i.e. charitable.

 Do we need a lottery licence to run a raffle at

-If running a raffle where tickets are
+If you are running a raffle where tickets are

 All tickets must be sold at the location during

 The promoters of the lottery cannot deduct more

 cost of printing tickets, hire of equipment, etc.

-No more than £500 can be spent on prizes (but other prizes may
+No more than £500 can be deducted from the

 raffle cannot involve a rollover of prizes.

-If selling tickets prior to the event, this falls under the
+If you are selling tickets prior to the event to

 lottery' and a licence is required - see below.

 Can we sell tickets before the event?